 Having experienced the wonders of this inspiring city at several different times of the year, I recognised there IS a best month to visit Paris.

-So why is March the best month to visit Paris?
+Why March is the best month to visit Paris on a budget

 TIP: To save even more time, you can buy tickets in advance for many attractions.
 I’ll list them and some other popular European attractions here.